tonidani/ImageRecognition/README.md

 # ImageRecognition
-A repository written in python using PyQT with algorithms for image recognition:
+A repository written in python using PyQT with algorithms for image recognition

-## Point operations on an image:
+## Point operations on an image
 Image desaturation
 Negative (complementary color)
 Contrast - linear, logarithmic, power